Simple One-Page Resume Template for Clear and Easy-to-Scan Applications

 How to Adapt This Simple One-Page Resume Template

-A one-page resume only works when the page is selective, not cramped.
+A one-page resume works best when the content is selective, not cramped.
 The strongest simple resumes do not try to include everything.
-They keep the most relevant information, cut repetition, and make the reader understand the profile quickly without extra effort.
+They focus on the most relevant information, remove repetition, and help the reader understand your profile quickly and easily.

 ➡️ For more advice, read our guide on how to write a professional CV